Oral health · Dogs and cats

 Loose or broken teeth

-Reluctance to open mouth
+Reluctance to open the mouth

 Jaw fracture (advanced stage)

-Risks to Overall Health
+Risks to overall health

 Untreated dental disease can reach vital organs through the bloodstream: